 Foreigners must register their biometrics (fingerprints and facial scan) at their port of entry.
 Children under 17 years of age and diplomats are exempt from this screening.

 The South Korean authorities implemented screening measures at airports in response to the H1N1 flu virus outbreak.
 Travellers entering the Republic of Korea may be subject to a body temperature check.

 Dual citizenship is now legally recognized in Korea.
 However, you must meet certain criteria to be recognized as a Canadian-Korean citizen by Korean authorities.
 If you think you may have a claim to Korean citizenship, contact the Embassy of the Republic of Korea or one of its consulates.
 If you are a Canadian-Korean citizen, Canadian officials may be limited in their ability to provide you with consular services in Korea, and you may be subject to national obligations such as military service.
-Consult the Laws and Culture tab as well as our publication entitled Dual Citizenship: What You Need to Know for more information.
+Consult the Laws and Culture tab as well as Travelling as a dual citizen for more information.